AlvarBer/Persimmon/docs/src/implementation.md

 Making a Connection
 -------------------
-One of the most complex part of the system is starting, reconnecting and deleting a connection between blocks, it involves several actors, asynchronous callbacks and a very strong coupling between all elements.
+One of the most complex parts of the system is starting, reconnecting and deleting a connection between blocks, it involves several actors, asynchronous callbacks and a very strong coupling between all elements.